-In summary: Marshrutky are not always the most comfortable way to travel.
+In summary: Marshrutky are not always the most comfortable or safest way to travel.
 But if you’re looking for a way to get from A to B, they’ll get the job done.
-As someone who suffers from occasional motion sickness and a bit of OCD, I actually don’t mind using them.
-Marshrutky are usually my go-to method of transport for moving around Georgia.
+As someone who suffers from occasional motion sickness and a bit of OCD, I actually don’t mind using them for short journeys.

 A beginner’s guide to using marshrutka vans in Georgia

 Here’s everything you need to know about using marshrutka vans in Georgia.

 Pro tip: Pick up a Georgian sim card with data when you arrive so you can track your journey when travelling by marshrutka.

 There are intercity marshrutky connecting just about every city, town and small village in Georgia.
 Getting between popular destinations (Tbilisi and Kutaisi, for example) is usually very straightforward, with multiple vans running loops back and forth at regular intervals.